KQM-git/TCL/characters/anemo/xiao.md

 {% tab title="C5" %}
 **Evolution Eon: Origin of Ignorance**

-Increases the level of Bane of All Evil by 3.
+Increases the level of **Bane of All Evil** by 3.
 {% endtab %}

 {% tab title="C6" %}
 **Conqueror of Evil: Guardian Yaksha**

-While under the effect of Bane of All Evil, hitting at least 2 opponents with Xiao's Plunge Attack will immediately grant him 1 charge of Lemniscatic Wind Cycling, and for the next 1s, he may use Lemniscatic Wind Cycling while ignoring its CD.
+While under the effect of **Bane of All Evil**, hitting at least 2 opponents with Xiao's Plunge Attack will immediately grant him 1 charge of **Lemniscatic Wind Cycling**, and for the next 1s, he may use **Lemniscatic Wind Cycling** while ignoring its CD.
 {% endtab %}
 {% endtabs %}